Stanley666/decentralized-neuoscience-research-smart-contracts/README.md

 # Decentralized Neuroscience Research Smart Contracts

 These are basic smart contracts for running decentralized neuroscience experiments, public and private, over the Ethereum Ropsten network.
-They are used in Project Oblio's proof-of-concept demo in conjunction with Vybuds or any other EEG tool an experimenter may be interested in.
+Anyone can submit an experiment and choose whether to make the data public or private only to them.
+These contracts are/will-be used in Project Oblio's proof-of-concept demo in conjunction with Vybuds or any other EEG tool an experimenter may be interested in.
 However, note that consumer EEGs on the market do not have a tACS component attached, meaning that they are limited in their ability to self-validate data.

 These smart contracts are *not* the underlying smart contracts used in human detection, identification, and maintaining a one-person-one-vote budget system within the Project Oblio.
 These smart contracts, including the fork of geth used to maintain the network ("go-oblio") are under private development.